azonenberg/serdes-website/serdes/_posts/2099-05-01-Holding-the-Bag.md

 "Oh, you must not remember what happened.
 That's a normal mental reaction to traumatic events.
 Don't worry, it's not brain damage or anything - your MRI came back fine and there's no sign of a concussion."

 The nurse reached over for the bedside TV remote and turned it on.
 A local news anchor stood in front of a video wall showing a helicopter view of Hoosick Street.
 But where there should have been a traffic light and four-way intersection a few blocks from the school, there was nothing but blackness.
-It appeared perfectly square and featureless, not even reflecting the lights of the tow trucks and police cars blocking the road, removing the debris of what was clearly a massive multi-car pileup.
+It appeared perfectly square and featureless, not even reflecting the lights of the tow trucks and police cars blocking the road as they removed the debris of what was clearly a massive multi-car pileup.

 "Thankfully there were no fatalities, but over a dozen drivers and a cyclist were hospitalized after the Cube appeared in the middle of the road during the morning rush hour.
 The area has been blocked off by the FBI who refused to comment when our reporter asked them if they had any idea what the object was or where it had come from."